‘Vanderpump Rules’ Star Brittany Cartwright’s Pastor Confirms Her Mom Is Out Of The ICU

 Brittany Cartwright’s mother, Sherri Cartwright, was recently moved out of the intensive care unit (ICU), where she had been since earlier this month following complications sustained during a bladder surgery.

-According to a report shared by People magazine on June 20, Brittany’s family pastor, Ryan Dotson, who is based out of Kentucky, shared on his Facebook account days ago that Sherri had been taken out of the ICU and placed into a hospital room and added that she is “improving daily.”
+According to a report published by People on June 20, Brittany’s family pastor, Ryan Dotson, who is based out of Kentucky, shared on his Facebook account days ago that Sherri had been taken out of the ICU and placed into a hospital room.
+He also noted that she is “improving daily.”

 Earlier this month, Pastor Ryan confirmed to his followers on social media that Sherri, who is a member of his church, was forced to undergo emergency surgery after a scheduled procedure that had gone bad.
 At the time, he also said that things were “uncertain” for Sherri and requested her fellow churchgoers pray for her and believe that God will grant her a full recovery.

-Sherri first revealed she was having surgery on her bladder at the end of March and told her fans and followers that she would be having to take eight weeks off of work afterwards.
+Sherri first revealed she was having surgery on her bladder at the end of March and told her followers that she would have to take eight weeks off from work afterward.

-In addition to Brittany’s pastor keeping his followers in the loop with Sherri’s health on his Facebook page, Brittany has been sharing updates on her social media accounts and has also been joined by her former Vanderpump Rules co-star, Kristen Doute, in requesting prayers for her mother.
+In addition to Brittany’s pastor keeping his followers in the loop with Sherri’s health on his Facebook page, Brittany has been sharing updates on her social media accounts.

-As Vanderpump Rules fans likely saw, Kristen appeared on her Instagram Stories and Twitter pages for the first time since her firing to request prayers for Sherri last Wednesday.
-At the time, Sherri also asked for her online audience members to keep Sherri in their thoughts before thanking them for their well wishes with a heart and praying hands emoji.
+As Vanderpump Rules fans likely saw on Wednesday, former Vanderpump Rules star Kristen Doute posted on her Instagram stories and Twitter pages for the first time since her firing, requesting prayers for Sherri.
+At the time, she also asked for her online audience members to keep her mom in their thoughts, thanking them for their well-wishes with a heart and praying-hands emoji.

-Brittany also shared a heart emoji with her post and included the quote, “Home is wherever mom is.”
+Brittany also included a heart emoji with her post, adding the quote, “Home is wherever mom is.”

-While Brittany’s husband, Jax, shared a tweet to Sherri earlier this month, wishing her well as she faced an impending surgery, he does not appear to have said anything more in recent days.
+Brittany’s husband, Jax Taylor, shared a tweet to Sherri earlier this month, wishing her well on her surgery.
+However, he does not appear to have said anything more in recent days.